-What is the definition for the word A state of complete mental, physical and
+What is the definition for the word A state of semilate montal inhusical and

+A state of complete mental, physical and

 'health'? social wellbeing.
 It is not merely the

 absence of infirmity (illness).

 What is the scientific definition for the A substance taken into the body that

 word 'drug'? modifies or affects chemical reaction

-- inside the body
+inside the body

 What are some of the short-term risks of Impaired judgement

 drinking alcohol?
 Dehydration

 What are some of the risks to health of Liver damage

 drinking larger amounts of alcohol?
-Heat disease
+Heart disease

-• Obesity (it can contain lots of energy)
+Obesity (it can contain lots of energy)

 Damage to sex organs

-What are some of the risks to health of • Paranoia
+What are some of the risks to health of Paranoia

 taking recreational drugs such as Memory loss

 marijuana?
 Addiction

-Which three harmful chemicals are found Carbon monoxide
+Which three harmful chemicals are found Carbon monoxide \vdash +

 in cigarette smoke?
 Nicotine

-• Tar
+iii cigarette sirioke!

+Why is earlien manayida harrafi 12 Tar It hinds to your rad blood calls proventing. \vdash \vdash - -

 Why is carbon monoxide harmful?
 It binds to your red blood cells preventing

 them from transporting oxygen around

 your body

 Why is nicotine harmful?
 It is addictive, making you crave more

 cigarettes

 Why is tar harmful?
 It reduces the surface area of your lungs,

 reducing gas exchange.

 What are some elements of a healthy A balanced diet

 lifestyle?
 Exercise

 Positive social interactions

 What are some of the key benefits of Reduces obesity

 exercise?
 Increases strength

 Improves heart and lung function

 What is the definition for a non-infectious A disease which cannot be passed from

 (or non-communicable) disease? one organism to another.

-Give two examples of non-infectious • Cancer
+Give two examples of non-infectious Cancer

 diseases.
 Heart disease

+alseases.
 Diabetes

-What is the definition for an infectious Lung disease
+Lung disease

-What is the definition for an infectious disease?
-A disease which can be passed from one
+What is the definition for an infectious A disease which can be passed from one 1

-organism to another. $\left \right $ + +
+disease? organism to another.

+\vdash \vdash - -

 What are infectious diseases caused by?
-Pathogens (disease causing organisms) $\left \right $ + +
+Pathogens (disease causing organisms) \vdash - ++

 What are the four types of pathogen?
-Bacteria Eungi
+Bacteria .

-Fungi Virusos
+• Fungi

-VirusesProtoctists
+• Viruses

+Protoctists

-Give two examples of diseases caused by + + +
+Give two examples of diseases caused by Plague

-one two examples of diseases caused by

-hactoria

 bacteria.
-CholeraTuberculosis
+Cholera

+Tuberculosis